 Adult leaders are invited to the pool for some fun!
 Additionally, you are invited to cook up your special dessert recipe in a Dutch Oven to be judged by our select panel of judges.
-Your dessert should be Olympic in theme.
+Your dessert should contain coconut, bananas or pineapple.
 Dutch Ovens are available in camp.
 Ingredients, especially exotic ingredients, should be brought to camp.